dreeves/calpuz/replit.md

    - Grid template (7x7 boolean matrix) defines valid placement cells
    - Piece cells come from shared `PIECE_DEFINITIONS` via `getPieceCells()`
    - **Dynamic "most constrained first" ordering**: At each step, counts valid placements for remaining pieces and tries the most constrained piece first
-   - **Forced piece placement**: When a region matches an available piece shape, that piece is auto-placed immediately (no search required)
+   - **Forced piece placement**: When a region matches an available piece shape, that piece is placed as a discrete step with full visualization (not auto-placed invisibly)
-   - **Three-tier pruning system** via `analyzeRegions()`:
+   - **Four visualization types** via `analyzeRegions()`:
      1. **Size pruning**: Bounded subset-sum DP checks if region size is fillable by remaining pieces - black/yellow stripes at 45°
      2. **Shape pruning**: Regions matching any distinct piece size in queue checked against available shapes - red/white stripes at -45°
      3. **Tunnel pruning**: Dead-end corridors in uniform-size queues that can't be filled - blue/white horizontal stripes
+     4. **Forced regions**: Regions that force a specific piece placement - green/white vertical stripes
-   - Each pruning type has configurable colors, angles, widths, and opacity in index.js constants
+   - Each visualization type has configurable colors, angles, widths, and opacity in index.js constants
    - **Shape lookup via `shapeKeyToOrientation`**: Maps normalized shape keys to piece name + orientation index for O(1) forced placement lookup
    - **Design note**: All unfillable regions are found (not stopping at first) for educational visualization value
    - **Implementation note**: Hexomino is always placed first (most constrained with only 2 orientations), so DP slow path for mixed queues is correct but effectively untested